mozaik-association/mozaik/docs/Distribution-list-module.md

 ## Exporting

 The module provides users with a tool that allows them to export a whole series of information from the contacts in the distribution list.
-This tool can generate a structured file (CSV) for an external printing tool (printing of membership cards)
+This tool can generate a structured file (CSV) for an external printing tool (printing of membership cards).

 ![screenshot 22](img/screen22.png)

 ??? tip

-    You can access to this fonctionnality by clikcing on the "mass fonctionality" button in every distribution list form
+    You can access to this fonctionnality by clikcing on the "mass fonctionality" button in a distribution list form.